bolognapietro/bolognapietro/README.md

 # 💫 About Me:
-🔭 I’m currently working on this projects: Autonomous Software Agents, Multimedia Data Security, Advanced Computer Vision, Trends and Applications of Computer Vision, Human-Machine Dialogue and Knowledge Graph Engineering.<br>
+🔭 I’m currently working on the **Human-Machine Dialogue** project, focusing on natural language interaction between users and AI systems.
+At the same time, I’m completing an internship at **VIMAR S.p.A.**, where I’m developing computer vision solutions for security camera systems, with a focus on presence detection, visual analysis, and intelligent alarms.<br>

 # 🎓 Education:
 **[2023-current]** Masters degree in Artificial Intelligence Engineering at the University of Trento<br>